data-fair/processing-export-file/README.md

+# @data-fair/processing-export-file
-# export a CSV for a dataset and upload it as attachment
+Export data from a data-fair dataset to a file and upload it as attachment.
+File format are csv, parquet or xlsx.